 This training includes three levels of theoretical training.
 Regular evaluations and testing of the apprentices knowledge and skills are conducted throughout the training to ensure that all apprentices have achieved the learning outcomes identified in the Welder Curriculum Standard.

 TTG’s in-school training is delivered annually, and is a part-time evening delivery model which runs from September – June.
-This training is delivered in Stratford, Ontario at Stratford Secondary and Elementary Schools, 428 Forman Ave, (TTG Site 1).
+This training is delivered in Stratford, Ontario at Stratford District Secondary School (SDSS) 428 Forman Ave, (TTG Site 1).

 To learn more, review Apprenticeship Eligibility Requirements

 Upon successful completion of the 6,000 hours of apprenticeship training: